OpenACC/openacc-examples/README.md

 A goal for this project is to have direct community involvement in its creation.
 As such, we strive to properly communicate with and credit any community members who may submit code for the Examples Document.
 However, we understand some may not be comfortable submitting said information; therefore, your name, email, GitHub username, and date of code written are all optional.

 For Features Referenced, please simply list what directives, clauses, and/or constructs are involved in the code.
 Please remember to provide what version of OpenACC, compilers, and compiler's versions you are using.
 This is important, as we try to test code on multiple compilers to ensure we get similar results.
 For the explanation, please explain in as few of sentences as possible what the code is doing.
 Please be direct and brief.

+At this moment, we are only accepting code in C/C++ and Fortran.

 Thank you for your contribution.
 We will look into your PR request and notify you via GitHub.